 Note: See definition of Beneficiaries.

 Note: See definition of Transgender.

-Note: The sum of each of the Charts b & c on the following two pages equals the total number of beneficiaries served with a.
-Total Number of Beneficiaries Served with HOPWA Housing Subsidy Assistance

-HOPWA housing subsidy assistance as determined below in Chart a, Row 4 below.
+Note: The sum of each of the Charts b & c on the following two pages equals the total number of beneficiaries served with HOPWA housing subsidy assistance as determined below in Chart a, Row 4 below.